Meterpao/nba-drafting/README.md

 # Todo:
 1. find way to scrape each player's salary, in order to calcualte each team's cumulative salary...
+1a. write a script to scrape the salary of every player playing each night 1b. compile a database of all player's current (and historical?) salaries

 # Done: